 For Christians, placing our faith in Christ is just the beginning of our faith journey.
 Our goal is to walk with Jesus moment by moment on a daily basis.

-“Without proper follow-up, people go back to their idols,” says George Buremoh, the JESUS Film Project’s Coverage Coordinator for West Africa.
+“Without proper follow-up, people go back to their idols,” says George Buremoh, Jesus Film Project’s Coverage Coordinator for West Africa.
 “They need to know that it is Jesus—period, not Jesus –plus.”

 Yet, one of the spiritual needs of Africans is to grow in the depth and understanding of their faith.

-With that in mind, Campus Crusade for Christ in Africa and The JESUS Film Project partnered together to develop “Walking With JESUS Africa,” a video-based discipleship series to show to African Christians to help build them up in their faith.
+With that in mind, Cru in Africa and Jesus Film Project partnered together to develop “Walking With JESUS Africa,” a video-based discipleship series to show to African Christians to help build them up in their faith.

 The first 5 videos were filmed in a farming village in Kiambu, Kenya.
 The remaining 7 videos will be filmed in a city in West Africa so that the lessons will appeal to both rural and urban Africans.
 Each real-life episode teaches a biblical principle.
 The episodes—currently only available in English—include lessons on Assurance of Salvation, Fellowship of Believers, The Holy Spirit, Walking in The Spirit and Growing in Christ.